Mission, Vision and Values

 - Strive to instill in the public life‐long love and participation in the theater arts

-- Serve artists; the national, regional and local communities; and theater through effective partnerships and collaboration at the most sophisticated and professional levels
+- Serve artists and arts professionals; the national, regional and local communities; and theater through effective partnerships and collaboration at the most sophisticated and professional levels

 - Pursue programs of education and other activities that engage and give back to the local community